dwhelan/training/cs/README.md

 # C#

-This repository contains training exercises and katas in C#.
+Training exercises and katas in C#.
+The is a single solution created with separate folders and namespaces for each kata.

+### .NET Framework
+The solution is targeted for .NET 4.0.

 ### Unit Tests
 Unit tests use